RAG Data Retrieval and Re-Ranking with BM25Plus

 Re-Ranking with BM25Plus

-The final stage re-ranks the candidate pages with BM25Plus, a lexical ranking algorithm from the `rank-bm25` package.
-To make ranking focus on the most informative parts of each page, a helper first extracts Markdown headings together with the paragraph that follows them.
+The final stage re-ranks the candidate pages with BM25Plus.
+It is a lexical ranking algorithm from the `rank-bm25` package.
+To keep ranking on the most useful parts of each page, a helper first extracts Markdown headings.
+It pairs each heading with the paragraph that follows.

 PYTHON